Nexmo/amazon-transcribe-call/README.md

 # Nexmo Voice API Call Transcription with Amazon Transcribe

-This is example code for a [tutorial](https://developer.nexmo.com/tutorials/trancribe-amazon-api) that shows how to transcribe a phone call automatically using the Amazon Transcribe API.
+This is example code for a [tutorial](https://developer.nexmo.com/use-cases/trancribe-amazon-api) that shows you how to transcribe a phone call automatically using the Amazon Transcribe API.
 You'll need two handsets with two different phone numbers to test this.

 It uses the Nexmo Voice API to initiate and record the call.
 The call audio is created in your local `recordings` folder and uploaded to an S3 bucket.

 Amazon Cloudwatch triggers a serverless Lambda function when the transcription job has completed.
 Transcripts are created in S3 and downloaded to your application's `transcripts` folder.

+## Welcome to Nexmo

+If you're new to Nexmo, you can [sign up for a Nexmo account](https://dashboard.nexmo.com/sign-up?utm_source=DEV_REL&amp;utm_medium=github&amp;utm_campaign=amazon-transcribe-call) and get some free credit to get you started.

 ## Setup

 ### Install the Nexmo CLI